 In today’s world, it can be hard to distinguish truth from lies.
 From politicians to social media, it seems like deception is everywhere we turn.
 But as Christians, we have a powerful tool at our disposal: the Bible.
-The Word of God is filled with guidance and wisdom on how to recognize and overcome deception in our lives.
+The Word of God is filled with guidance and wisdom on how to recognize and overcome deception in our lives, enabling us to practice discerning deception effectively.

 The Importance of Discernment